options1k/options1k/content/blog/strategies/0dte strategy.md

 ### High VIX
 I found that the put side performs very well in high VIX environments (i.e. VIX > 20).
 VIX >25 also performs well, but there is a lot less positions. ([Backtest](https://app.optionalpha.com/zdte/backtester/compare/ZT21747494644820450471,ZT21747494662764665472,ZT21747494956600625481,ZT21747494990143712483))

-So, I will enter additional positions on Tuesday/Wednesday/Thursday/Friday at 3pm if VIX>20.
+So, I will enter additional positions on Tuesday/Wednesday/Thursday/Friday at 3pm if VIX>20, and daily EMA>10.